Elohim-Vault/wave2me/README.md

-# buildspace Wave Portal 👋
+# wave2me 👋

 ### **Welcome!**
-To get started with this course, clone this repo and follow these commands:
+If you want to run this project locally clone the repository and follow the steps:

 1. Run `npm install` at the root of your directory
 2. Run `npm run start` to start the project
 3. Start coding!

+### What is wave2me?

+A project [buildspace](https://app.buildspace.so/courses/CO02cf0f1c-f996-4f50-9669-cf945ca3fb0b) project who let web3 users send me a message using the Ethereum blockchain.

-### **Questions?**
+### Technologies
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/courses/CO02cf0f1c-f996-4f50-9669-cf945ca3fb0b) and link your Discord account so you can get access to helpful channels and your instructor!
+- React to build user interface;
+- Solidity to build the smart contract;
+- Ether.js to consume the smart contract;